misken/hillmaker/paper/paper.md

 engineering group at a large health care system.
 Such problems are characterized by patient flow and capacity use that exhibit significant and important time of day and day of week patterns.
-A huge component of hospital costs are related to labor and staffing and staff scheduling relies on matching capacity to demand that varies significantly by time of day and day of week.
+A huge component of hospital costs are related to labor.
+Staff sizing and scheduling relies on effectively matching capacity to demand that varies significantly by time of day and day of week.
 Another motivating problem involved developing a surgical patient rerouting plan to temporarily accommodate patients while a post-surgical holding area renovation project was underway.
 Proper statistical analysis of patient arrival, departure and occupancy patterns are a critical part of such analyses.